eburdon/Seng371-SoftwareEvolutionClassProject/M1_ComplexityLanguage/M1_README.md

 Results
 ----------------------

 Woo, finally - We reached the result files and explanations for the source code/package inspection.
-This section includes all useful information return and discuss what they mean.
+This section includes all useful information returned and discuss what they mean.

 ----------------------